You’re thinking about getting ICF-certified. Or maybe you’re wondering if you even need to.

 - Mentor coaching: If your training doesn’t include mentor coaching, you must work with a supervising coach for a set number of hours to complete your certification requirements.

-- ICF membership fees: Though optional, ICF members have lower application fees, and they can access various educational materials provided by the organization at a lower rate.
+- ICF membership fees: Though optional, ICF members have lower application fees.
+They can access various educational materials provided by the organization at a lower rate.

 How Do I Get an ICF-Accredited Coaching Certification?